MarkPlaisance/PDM2024/README.md

 ## Project Outline <a name="ProjectOutline"></a>
 This is a loot box game created using p5.js, Javascript, and Arduino.
 It is coded in Javascript using the p5.js library, and it uses Arduino software/hardware for physical interaction.
 The player can use either a joystick or mouse to open loot boxes, and amass a collection of LSU themed items.
-Along with the joystick for input, Arduino hardware is also used to light LEDs corresponding to the rarity of the pulled item.
+Along with the joystick for input, Arduino hardware is also used to illuminate LEDs corresponding to the rarity of the pulled item.